 Adjust the head restraint to the uppermost position.
 If the head restraint is tiltable or adjustable fore-and-aft, the tilt and fore-and-aft adjustment used for the determination of CP will be kept.

-IP is determined on the front surface of the head restraint as the intersection with a vertical line rearwards of CP (see Figure 1-2) at the "distance x" (as given in table 1).
+The IP is determined on the front surface of the head restraint as the intersection with a vertical line rearwards of CP (see Figure 1-2) at the "distance x" (as given in table 1).

-Where IP would be located rearwards of the horizontal top of the head restraint, IP will be designated at the horizontal top of the head restraint (see Figure 1-4).
+Where the IP would be located rearwards of the horizontal top of the head restraint, the IP will be designated at the horizontal top of the head restraint (see Figure 1-4).

 Note: consider all references to "horizontal top" for similar solution.

-Where the CP is designated at the horizontal top of the head restraint in paragraph 2.3.1. of this Annex, and there is no existing point of IP on the head restraint surface, IP is also designated on the horizontal top of the head restraint as determined in accordance with paragraph 2.3.1. of this Annex.
+Where the CP is designated at the horizontal top of the head restraint in paragraph 2.3.1. of this Annex, and there is no existing point of the IP on the head restraint surface, the IP shall be designated on the horizontal top of the head restraint as determined in accordance with paragraph 2.3.1. of this Annex.

-The determined point "IP" will be kept in any adjustment position.
+The determined "IP" will be kept in any adjustment position.

-For head restraints not adjustable for height, IP is to be determined in the fixed position.
+For head restraints not adjustable for height, the IP is to be determined in the fixed position.